 According to them, consent to receiving promotional text messages can’t be a condition of any purchase.
-To agree on receiving text messages or not should be of customer’s free choice and this has to be clearly displayed.
+To agree on receiving text messages or not should be the customer’s free choice and this has to be clearly displayed.

-5. How To Track SMS Campaign?
+5. How to track SMS campaign?

-Instead, tools can track the number of SMSes sent, SMS’ engagement rate (a.k.a.
-Click rate) and sales – how many sales have been made, and the cumulative amount of money that they’ve earned.
+Instead, tools can track the number of sent SMS, click rate, and sales.
+This includes how many sales have been made, and the cumulative amount of money that they’ve earned.

 At Omnisend, an SMS campaign report looks like this:

-6. Wrap Up
+6. Wrap up